Nucor acquires Mexican precision castings company POK

 The precision castings company produces a range of precision castings using steel, iron, bronze and specialty exotic alloys.

-Commenting on Nucor acquisition of POK, John Ferriola – Chairman, CEO and President of Nucor, said: “Our company has had a presence in Mexico for more than a decade.
+Commenting on Nucor acquisition of POK, – Chairman, CEO and President of Nucor, said: “Our company has had a presence in for more than a decade.
 We know the market and the customers there.
 This acquisition supports Nucor’s strategy in Mexico, which is focused on downstream processing for high-quality, value-added applications targeting niche markets.

 “Expanding our capability to produce value-added products is a key component of our strategy for long-term profitable growth.”